 The Pros Of Aging In Place

-- The cost is usually less, depending on your current living condition.
+The cost is usually less, depending on your current living condition.
 If the home is paid for and has been kept up properly, then the cost will certainly be less.
-If the monthly utility and maintenance bills are manageable, then it can make sense to stay put.
+If the monthly utility and maintenance bills are manageable, then it can be an easy decision to stay put.

-- Familiarity with the neighborhood and surrounding areas can be a very important factor for many seniors.
+Familiarity with the neighborhood and surrounding areas can be a very important factor for many seniors.
 Most anyone who has lived in a house for many years has made friends with their neighbors and is very familiar with the local business owners in their neighborhood.

-Of course – if neighbors they have known for years have moved away, if their friends have passed away or also moved away then this “benefit” of aging in place is no longer valid.
+Of course – if neighbors they have known for years have moved away, if their friends have passed away or also moved away, then this “benefit” of aging in place is no longer valid.

-- Personalized home modifications to make the home safer.
+Personalized home modifications to make the home safer.
 Again, if the home is paid for, if there are sufficient funds, then making your own home modifications such as installing grab bars, stove safety devices, stair treads, etc. can further make your existing home not only safer but easier to manage and more comfortable.

 Being able to stay put in a home that you are comfortable and familiar with goes a long way towards peace of mind and a happy quality of life.

 The Cons Of Aging In Place

-- Unable to afford necessary home modifications for safety.
+Unable to afford necessary home modifications for safety.
 If the home cannot be modified to be senior friendly then it may not be a safe environment to grow older in.

 Many elderly people live with loneliness, often not speaking to anyone for days at a time.
 This type of isolation can quickly bring about depression, anxiety and possible suicide.
 A survey in England found that 225,000 senior citizens speak to no one most weeks.

-If declining health (physical or mental) impedes someone’s ability to be safe in their own home, then they need in-home care of some sort or they must then move somewhere that care can be provided for them.
+If declining health (physical or mental) impedes someone’s ability to be safe in their own home, then they either need in-home care of some sort or they must move to a new place where this necessary care can be provided for them.